yapiriscript/yapiri-font/README.md

 # yapiri-font
-A new script for Kokborok language of the Borok people of Tripura.
+A new modern script for Kokborok language of the Borok people of Tripura, other Northeastern parts of India and parts of Bangladesh.